birolab/SynapseMech/README.md

 # SynapseMech
-Image analysis platform to study morphologies and curvatures during cell-cell interactions
+SynapseMech is an image analysis platform to study morphologies and curvatures during cell-cell interactions.

 This code is released as part of the following publication - PLEASE CITE UPON USE: